prenatal multivitamins (cont.)

 - What happens if I overdose?

-- What should I avoid while taking prenatal vitamins?
+- What should I avoid while taking prenatal multivitamins?

-- What other drugs will affect prenatal vitamins?
+- What other drugs will affect prenatal multivitamins?

 - Where can I get more information?